 From tiny grapes to huge, meaty beefeaters, it’s the most common homegrown vegetable in America — the tomato.
 Diseases of tomato plants are of concern to every gardener whether they grow one plant in a patio pot or enough to can and freeze for the coming year.

 There are too many tomato plant diseases to list in one article, and the truth is many of them fall under the same types or categories of disease.
-In tomato plants in the home garden, the type or category and its symptoms is more important than the individual bacteria or virus, which can only be diagnosed through a professional laboratory.
+In tomato plants in the home garden, the type or category and its symptoms are more important than the individual bacteria or virus, which can only be diagnosed through a professional laboratory.
 The following list of tomato diseases and their descriptions are broken into three categories.

 List of Tomato Diseases